The #1 Diet for Fibromyalgia

 avoiding extreme restriction

 This is not about perfection.
-It’s about creating physiological safety.
+It’s about creating physiological safety, which is what the nervous system needs.
 When your body feels safer:

 pain signals soften